zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/security-monitoring.md

 If you use custom container images, NGINX Agent must be installed along with NGINX App Protect WAF.
 See the [Dockerfile](https://github.com/nginxinc/kubernetes-ingress/tree/v3.5.0/build/Dockerfile) for examples of how to install NGINX Agent or the [NGINX Agent installation documentation](https://docs.nginx.com/nginx-agent/installation-upgrade/) for more information.

-## Deploying NGINX Ingress Controller with GlobalConfiguration resource
+## Deploying NGINX Ingress Controller with NGINX Agent configuration

 {{<tabs name="deploy-config-resource">}}